-With respect to the inventory levels, we disagree with intervenors' contention that PG&E should use a higher upper and lower inventory limit.
+With respect to the inventory levels, we disagree with intervenors' contention that PG&E should use higher upper and lower inventory balance parameters.
 We find persuasive PG&E's argument that increasing the beginning inventory level would degrade not only its systems, but also other upstream pipeline systems.

-While we disagree with intervenors who contend that PG&E should use its ability to curtail non-core customers to manage all inventory imbalances, we find that PG&E could improve its ability to take advantage of the curtailment option.
+While we disagree with intervenors who contend that PG&E should use its ability to curtail non-core customers as the sole method for managing all inventory imbalances, we find that PG&E could improve its ability to take advantage of the curtailment option.
 PG&E states that its system and tariff are not designed to handle hourly curtailments.
 Thus, for the next rate case, we direct PG&E to offer a proposal for improving its curtailment process and to state whether and to what extent using an hourly curtailment process would allow it to offset some of the capacity volumes that are reserved for the Inventory Management service.

-Further, in disagreeing with to Commercial Energy's request to conduct a Demand Response pilot, PG&E argues, in part, that a "mechanism already exists to curtail load," and that "ensuring curtailment compliance would be very difficult and expensive."
+Further, in disagreeing with Commercial Energy's request to conduct a Demand Response pilot, PG&E argues, in part, that a "mechanism already exists to curtail load," and that "ensuring curtailment compliance would be very difficult and expensive."
 Having a Gas Demand Response program could allow customers to voluntarily curtail load, giving PG&E more options to operate its system while reducing unwanted service disruptions.
-Accordingly, we direct PG&E to also include a proposal to implement a Gas Demand Response program in its next rate case or sooner, if PG&E prefers, in a standalone application.
+Accordingly, we direct PG&E to file an application on or before March 30, 2020, with a proposal to implement a Gas Demand Response program.